 You can see here that this time the cherry picker has given you a list of results.
 That's because it's extracted the city from each item in the list.
-Cherry pickers are usually smart enough to know when you want to grab something from the list itself vs. grab something from the list.
+Cherry pickers are usually smart enough to know when you want to grab something from the list itself vs. grab something from the items in the list.